Sanctionned by Tennis Québec

 Opposition

 This program will allow your students to use the positioning of the ball to develop opposition.
-They will understand the difference between the direction (cross, straight, etc.) and distance (bunt, deep ball) of the ball in order to provoke and attack the opponent.
+They will understand the difference between the direction (cross court, inside out, etc.) and distance (drop shot, deep ball) of the ball in order to provoke and attack the opponent.

 Tactics